-Council recognises that in order to achieve sustainable value, a strategic assessment of the appropriate 'channel to market' should be undertaken - whether to go to market on its own, participate in regional or sector aggregated projects or panels, access State Government panel agreements, Construction Supplier Register or other means.
-Council will consider supply arrangements that deliver the best value outcomes in terms of time, expertise, cost, value and outcome.
+Council recognises that in order to achieve sustainable value, a strategic assessment of the appropriate 'channel to market' should be undertaken - whether to go to market on its own, participate in regional or sector aggregated projects or panels, access established State Government, MAVP or Procurement agreements, Construction Supplier Register or other means.
+Council will consider supply arrangements that deliver the best value outcomes in terms of time, expertise, cost, value and sustainability.